 The BBC had been considering a response to Associated Rediffusion's successful and

-Producer Stewart had previous experience in pop / light entertainment for BBC Television working on pop shows Juke Box Jury, Twist! and The Trad Fad.
+Producer Stewart had previous experience in pop / light entertainment for BBC Television working on pop shows Juke Box Jury, Twist! and The Trad Fad, so was the most likely to get a show of this nature commissioned.
 The show format was devised by Savile and The Good Old Days producer Barney Colehan and a pilot was commissioned for late 1963, but it was Stewart who had come up with the title 'Top of the Pops'.
 The title Teen and Twenty Record Club had briefly been considered, but since it was associated woith a Radio Luxembourg show a new name had to be produced.

 The pilot was recorded at the location that would become the home of the show for